"Download files from the shared folder" behaving badly?

 Is this behavior expected?
 It seems a bit dangerous.

-#3 Updated by Hamlyn Mootoo about 1 year ago
+#3 Updated by Hamlyn Mootoo over 1 year ago

 While I understand this now, it is very easy to misinterpret, and getting /tmp renamed was not fun.
 As a suggestion I would change the wording of the this field to something like "Full path of destination file".
 This would be somewhat symmetrical with the "Path of file to be copied" field.
 I understand there is some help text when the mouse hovers over the question mark, but if other sys admins are anything like me, when we read "destination" for a file, we think "directory location" not full path, and would not think help is needed.
 The reason for this is that when copying a file from one place to another, unless you're renaming the file, not many admins would put in the full path for the destination.
 For example: